the reference · zmzm labs

 How ZMZM is structured

-Supplements — formulated to halal standards, per-batch Certificate of Analysis on request, third-party tested.
-Skincare — internally verified, wudu-safe with a published test, third-party tested.
-We don't carry a third-party certification seal on either line — that's a deliberate choice — so instead we publish our standard and send the lab report for your batch on request.
-You never have to guess, and you can always request the batch COA.
+Supplements — formulated to halal standards, with lab reports and Certificates of Analysis available on request, per product and per lot.
+Skincare — formulated to halal standards, verified internally, and formulated for use around wudu: no silicones, no film-forming polymers, no waterproof acrylates.
+We don't carry a third-party certification seal on either line — that's a deliberate choice — so instead we publish our standard and send what documentation exists for your lot on request.
+You can always request a Certificate of Analysis.

 browse supplements →browse skincare →